AS PRACTICAL AND economical as it would be to build a stadium the Raiders and 49ers can share, I just don't see it happening.

 The 49ers, in turn, said they could be willing to discuss the idea with "another professional sports team."
 Well, that rules out the Raiders, right?
 They've been relegated out of the professional ranks after six straight seasons of at least 11 losses.
 OK, sorry, cheap shot.

-The Raiders' lease at the Coliseum does expire in two years, and I doubt they'd let a
+The Raiders' lease at the Coliseum does expire in two years, and I doubt they'd let a shared-stadium concept get in the way of any negotiations to extend their lease or threats to move elsewhere.

 Building any stadium — no matter the number of tenants — seems too far fetched considering the economy has tanked as bad as the post-2002 performances of the Raiders and 49ers.